We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Better than a Tree

 A space-saving, time-saving alternative to setting up a traditional tree, Homey Oh My’s tree-shaped wall-mounted Advent calendar comes together with just a wooden dowel, some string and clothespins, mini tote boxes, and tiny tree stickers.
 But while the calendar keeps a low profile on the wall, the boxes are big enough to stash gifts, treats, or sentimental notes.
-Best of all, with 25 totes on the calendar, that special someone will get an extra gift on Christmas!
+With 25 totes on the calendar, that special someone will get an extra gift on Christmas.

 Hanging Loose